 Apple Pay on the Web is a new technology that helps merchants operating eCommerce sites easily add Apple Pay as a payment option.
-Most of us who have made a purchase from a mobile device have experienced the tedious process of keying in details like payment credentials, and shipping or billing addresses on a tiny phone keyboard.
-This is precisely the reason that according to Barilliance, users abandon shopping carts on mobile devices at a rate of 77.5%.
+Most of us who have experienced the tedious process of keying in details like payment credentials, and shipping or billing addresses on a tiny phone keyboard.
+This is precisely the reason that according to Barilliance, users abandon shopping carts on mobile devices at a rate of 85.6%.

 Apple Pay on the Web solves the checkout problem for consumers and merchants alike.
 It allows consumers on a suitably equipped iOS device to securely make a payment and relay personal information to a merchant with a single touch.
-This means that smaller on-line retailers can offer the same level of payment convenience as best in class providers like Amazon, offering one-touch payment with even an initial purchase.
+This means that smaller online retailers can offer the same level of payment convenience as best in class providers like Amazon, offering one-touch payment for first-time purchases.

 What does this mean for merchants?

 While Apple Pay on the Web is still young, it is a critical enabler for eCommerce merchants.
 Fully 50% of eCommerce purchases already involve stored credentials, according to McKinsey, and as one-touch checkout becomes the norm, it will be a convenience that consumers demand.